Ahmard/quick-route/README.md

 ```

 #### Caching
+Cache routes so that they don't have to be collected every time.
-Caching will be updated after the file set to be collected is modified.
+<br/>Caching will be updated after the file set to be collected is modified.
-<br/>Caching only works with **QuickRoute\Route\Collector::collectFile** method at the moment.
+<br/>Caching only works when file is collected, that is when **QuickRoute\Route\Collector::collectFile** is used.
 ```php
 use QuickRoute\Route\Collector;